SoLee1221/office-quiz/README.md

 • Choose the master branch from the source drop-down.
 • Then choose root for the folder from the other drop-down beside it on the right.
 • You can fork my repository by clicking the fork button which is in the upper right hand corner of my repository page.
+• Once you have fork my repository, the forked repository is copied onto to your Github account.

 ## Images